Why Do Bees Sting?

 Bees are known stingers.
 Although the reasons behind their attacks are usually the same across species, some are more prompt to sting than others.
 Eusocial bees, such as the honeybee, will not second guess an attack when someone threatens their work.

-Solitary bees act a bit different because they’re alone.
+Solitary bees act a bit differently because they’re alone.
 The females will only sting if you handle them in a rough way or disturb their nest.
 Other than that, they rarely sting.

 Here are some top reasons why a bee might sting.